Does Local News Stay Local?: Online Content Shifts in Sinclair-Acquired Stations: Dataset

 \section{Dataset}

 \paragraph{Collection} We construct a new dataset consisting of automated closed captions from YouTube channels of news stations.
 First, we identified news stations that were acquired Sinclair by starting from an initial list\footnote{\url{https://en.wikipedia.org/wiki/List_of_stations_owned_or_operated_by_Sinclair_Broadcast_Group}} and retaining only stations that (1) have a YouTube channel and (2) began posting videos before they were purchased by Sinclair.
-We ultimately identified 8 local news stations for analysis, as well as Fox News and CNN for comparison.
+We identified 8 local news stations for analysis, as well as Fox News and CNN for comparison.
 For each station, we download YouTube closed captions for all videos on the channel.
-We preprocessed this data by converting all transcripts into lowercase and removing common non-speech tokens or utterances unlikely to provide meaningful signal.\footnote{``$>$'', ``[music]'', ``[applause]'', ``uh''}
+We preprocessed this data by converting all transcripts into lowercase and removing common non-speech tokens or utterances unlikely to provide meaningful signal.\footnote{``$>$,'' ``[music],'' ``[applause],'' ``uh''}

 \autoref{tab:stats} reports the full list of stations, their purchase date, and the number of identified videos.
 Four stations were purchased in 2014, one was purchased in 2016, and three were purchased in 2017.
 The stations are geographically diverse, reflecting various cities in the east and central U.S. While there is variance in the amount of data from each each station, our data contains at least 2,000 videos for each station.
 In \autoref{fig:data}, we further show how the transcripts for each local news station are distributed over time, relative to the data of Sinclair purchase.
 For some stations (e.g., 7NewsDC, NBC10WJAR) there is a concentration of data just before and just after purchase.
 For other stations (wcyb5) the data is more dispersed over time.
-We associate each video with its original URL, preserve data in JSONL format, and have created metadata in order to adhere to FAIR data principles\cite{fair}.